Examine and edit HTML

-Note: Shadow DOM inspection was implemented in Firefox 61, but is currently hidden behind the
+Note: Shadow DOM inspection was implemented in Firefox 61, but was currently hidden behind the

 You can perform certain common tasks on a specific node using a popup context menu.
 To activate this menu, context-click the element.
 The menu contains the following items — click on the links to find the description of each command in the Context menu reference: